 Procedures: Fellows routinely conduct skin prick testing, food challenges, medication challenges, spirometry including interpretation, and a variety of other procedures.
 Fellows are often referred complex cases requiring more clinic time than is available to an allergist in private practice, e.g., procedural evaluation of perioperative anesthesia.
 Most procedures are conducted in routine outpatient settings, with certain high-risk procedures deferred to a dedicated procedure clinic.

-High-Risk Procedure Clinic: Second-year fellows participate in a procedure clinic with Dr. Carlson.
-Patients present to this clinic for RUSH immunotherapy with venom and inhalant allergens, AERD diagnosis and treatment, and other high-risk procedures.
-This high-risk procedure clinic is proximate to a pulmonary function laboratory, thus facilitating these procedures.
-Both adults and patients are seen in this clinic.
-Low-risk procedures are routinely performed in our other clinical settings.
+High-Risk Procedure Clinic: Fellows participate in multiple high-risk procedure clinics.
+Patients present to these clinics for rush immunotherapy with venom and inhalant allergens, AERD diagnosis and treatment, food challenges, drug challenges and/or desensitization, and other high-risk procedures.
+Several of these high-risk procedure clinic have direct access to spirometry, thus facilitating some of these procedures.
+Both adults and pediatric patients are seen in this clinic.
+Low-risk procedures are routinely performed in all clinical settings.

 Training Locations: Multiple locations provide an opportunity to care for a diverse patient population in a range of environments, yielding a robust training experience which prepares fellows for a variety of post-fellowship practice settings.
 Across these locations, our patient ratio is approximately 70% adult and 30% pediatric.